A partial Achilles tendon rupture can occur in athletes from all sports but particularly in running, jumping, throwing and racket sports.

 Apply cold therapy.
 This can be in the form of ice.
 Do not apply directly to the skin – place a wet tea towel around the ice or use a specialist product.
 Apply compression after or during the cold therapy to help reduce swelling.

 NSAID (Non-Steroidal Anti Inflammatory Drugs (e.g. Ibuprofen) may help reduce the inflammation in the early stages.
-It is important to always check with your Doctor before taking any medication.
+It is important to always check with your doctor before taking any medication.
 You should not take Ibuprofen if you have asthma.
 Avoid taking medication for more than a week.
 The effectiveness may be reduced later in rehabilitation and may even hinder healing.

 Rest the injury from aggravating activities.
 If the athlete cannot walk without pain then they may need to use crutches.
-When the athlete can tolerate walking, place a 2cm heal raise into shoes which will raise the heal, shorten the Achilles tendon and reduce the load on the tendon.
+When the athlete can tolerate walking, place a 2cm heel raise into shoes which will raise the heal, shorten the Achilles tendon and reduce the load on the tendon.
 Continue to rest the tendon until able to tolerate a strengthening programme.
 With an injury of this kind, it may be a month or more before the athlete can attempt strengthening of the tendon.

 Taping the Achilles tendon may help to reduce the load on it as the athlete returns to walking, especially if they have no choice and have to get about for example at work.